 Alexia Scholarship: In March 1999, graduating senior Melissa Lyttle was named winner of this $9,000 photojournalism scholarship offered through Syracuse University for a semester of study in London during fall 1999.
-She now runs the popular www.aphotoaday.org website.
+She ran the popular www.aphotoaday.org website.
 Roberto Westbrook was a $1,000 runner-up two years later.

 Southern Short Course: Senior Rob Witzel won first place student portfolio and second place sports action (professional division) in April 2003.
 UF students took first and second place in the student portfolio division in April 1999.
 You've already met them above: Jon Fletcher and Melissa Lyttle.
 Fletcher also won two awards in professional categories.
 Want to see his winning portfolio?

 JOHN FREEMAN teaches the beginning JOU3601 class (two sections), coordinates adjunct activities and internships.
 In summer, he runs the BERLIN JOURNALISM program.